karlma1984/content-javascript-actions-app/README.md

 ```

-## My personal notes
+# PERSONAL NOTE
 The private action is calling index.js to do the actual work.
 It reads the input param using
 ```
 core.getInput('who-to-greet')
 ```
-do the work and pass over the output values using
+, then do the work and pass over the output values using
 ```
 core.setOutput("time", time)
 ```